Reactive Strength vs. Agile Strength: Where Speed Meets Control

 • Adaptability

-• Performs under pressure
+• Stability under pressure

 In Strongman and Real Training

+This is where the difference becomes obvious.
 Strongman is not clean.
 It’s not perfectly balanced.
 It’s not predictable.

 • A yoke will drift